mbchavez27/mbchavez27/README.md

 	<h2>About Me:</h2>
 	<div align="left">
 	<p>I'm a DLSU student studying BS Entrepreneurship waiting to get shifted to BS Computer Science Major in Software Tech</p>
-	<p>I have experience in Game Development and I'm currenly working on Web Development while also trying to build a startup to solve real world problems.</p>
+	<p>I have experience in Game Development and is currenly working on Web Development while also trying to build a startup to solve real world problems.</p>
 	<p>My goal is to learn Machine Learning to dabble in the world of AI</p>
 	</div>
 	<h2>Tools&Tech:</h2>